katml/curiosity/AboutMe.md

 About Me :

-:wave: I am a Machine Learning Engineer and Data Scientist from Canada  :canada:
+:wave: I am a Machine Learning Engineer and Data Scientist from Canada  :woman_technologist:

-📈 ...
-That has (un)healthy obsession with data and tea ... :tea:
+📈 ... that has an (un)healthy obsession with data and tea ... :tea:

 ✨ ... with almost 15 years of experience working in full-turn around research ... ✨